-Both experience and research tell us that a child's education is successful when there is good communication and a strong partnership between home and school.
-Your involvement in this partnership may include:
+Both experience and research tell us that a child's education succeeds best when there is good communication and a strong partnership between home and school.
+Your involvement and engagement in this partnership may include:

-- Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day on time prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements of the graduation programs with your child once your child begins enrolling in courses that earn high school credit.
+Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides.

+Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn.

+Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district.

+Discussing with the counselor or principal any questions you may have about the options and opportunities available to your child.

+Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school.

-- Monitoring your child's academic progress and contacting teachers as needed. - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher, counselor, or principal, please call your student's school office for an appointment.
-The teacher will usually return your call or meet with you during his or her conference period or before or after school. - Becoming a school volunteer.
-(For further information, see policy GKG) - Serving as a parent representative on the district-level or campus-level planning committees, assisting in the development of educational goals and plans to improve student achievement.
-For further information, see policies at BQA and BQB, and contact the school. - Serving on the School Health Advisory Council (SHAC), assisting the district in ensuring local community values are reflected in health education instruction and other wellness issues [See policies at BDF, EHAA, FFA, and information in this handbook at School Health Advisory Council]. - Serving on a committee to determine criteria to be used to evaluate the overall performance of the district and each campus in community and student engagement.
-For further information, please contact the campus principal. - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well being. - Attending board meetings to learn more about district operations [See policies at BE and BED for more information].
+Monitoring your child's academic progress and contacting teachers as needed.

+Attending scheduled conferences and requesting additional conferences as needed.
+To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at 903-873-3617 for an appointment.
+The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-Parent Involvement Coordinator

-The Parent Involvement coordinator, who works with parents of students in Title programs is Barbie McMath.
-She may be contacted at 903-873-5100 ext.
-7000

-Obtaining Information and Protecting Student Rights
+Volunteering at school.
+[For further information on becoming a school volunteer, see policy GKG.]

+Participating in campus parent organizations - Parent organizations include: PTO or WATCH D.O.G.S.

+Serving as a parent representative on the district-level or campus-level planning committees, assisting in the development of educational goals and plans to improve student achievement.
+[For further information, see policies at BQA and BQB, and contact the school.]

+Serving on the School Health Advisory Council (SHAC), assisting the district in ensuring local community values are reflected in health education instruction and other wellness issues.
+[See policies at BDF, EHAA, FFA, and information in this handbook at School Health Advisory Council.]

+Serving on a committee to determine criteria to be used to evaluate the overall performance of the district and each campus in community and student engagement.
+For further information, please contact the campus principal.

+Being aware of the school's ongoing bullying and harassment prevention efforts.

+Contacting school officials if you are concerned with your child's emotional or mental well-being.

+Attending board meetings to learn more about district operations.
+[See policies at BE and BED for more information.]

+Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation